38. Slovenia and Croatia – 2014

 Korchula

-The most fun thing we did was go up to the bell tower of the church.
+We had fun going up to the bell tower of the church.
 (Obviously, I love bells and bell towers).
-The spiral staircase is so narrow that they have a red/green light that is turned green for going up when no one is coming down.
+The spiral staircase is so narrow that they have a red/green light that is turns green for going up when no one is coming down.

-The bell tower was not very high and it was fun to squeeze up into it.
+The bell tower was fun to squeeze up into it.
 The view from the top was great.

 It was 11:45 AM and we decided to stay on top for 15 minutes to hear the noon bells.
 Wow!
 They started about 11:57 and rang for the 3 minutes.
 Then at noon, a hammer banged on the bells for 12 counts.
 It was awesome.